 IJN Sept 25, 1941

-Commissioned on September 25, 1941 with Captain Yokokawa Ichibei in command.
-The same day, assigned to the 1st Air Fleet, Kure Naval Base and departs Kobe arriving at Kure on September 26, 1941.
+On September 26, 1941 arrives at Kure.
 During October 1941, moves between Kure, Oita and Saeki.
-On October 7, 1941 departs Kure for Oita Bight arriving the next day and joins sister ship Shōkaku.
+On October 7, 1941 departs Kure for Oita Bight arriving the next day and joins Shōkaku.

 On May 8, 1942 aircraft from Zuikaku helped disable USS Lexington (CV-2) and damaged USS Yorktown (CV-5).
 During the Battle of the Coral Sea, many Zuikaku aircraft were lost in combat, depleting her air groups and forcing her to withdraw to Japan, missing the pivital Battle of Midway.